derb12/pybaselines/docs/performance.rst

 pybaselines was designed for performant single-threaded, single-process usage.
 This page gives tips for improving the performance when fitting multiple datasets.

-* For datasets that share the same independant variable, it is more efficient to reuse the same :class:`~.Baseline` or :class:`~.Baseline2D` object rather than creating a new object for each method call since much of the setup only needs to be done once and can be reused otherwise, as shown in :ref:`this example <sphx_glr_generated_examples_general_plot_reuse_baseline.py>`.
+* For datasets that share the same independent variable, it is more efficient to reuse the same :class:`~.Baseline` or :class:`~.Baseline2D` object rather than creating a new object for each method call since much of the setup only needs to be done once and can be reused otherwise, as shown in :ref:`this example <sphx_glr_generated_examples_general_plot_reuse_baseline.py>`.